na-na-hi/renget/archive/oypro.md

 1. Empty| A vacant inventory slot
 2. Ban Seed | Causes Disabled upon consumption
 3. Heal Seed | Cures all status conditions.
-4. Oran Leaf | Heals the user for 3HP.
+4. Oran Leaf x2| Heals the user for 3HP.
 Can stack to 3.

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.
 	Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Pecha Berry| Cures the user.
+1. Pecha Berry | Cures the user.
 Heals Poison.
 2. Eᴍᴘᴛʏ | Vacant inventory slot.

 **RP/QUEST STORAGE (∞ slots)**